Buy the PCB:

 I found some more info thanks to an owner of a Synthasystem.

-The Selective Inverter is a six input voltage summer with two outputs (A&E) that track each other in unison except when a trigger is applied.
-This causes output B to invert and move in exact contrary motion to output A. Ie, when output A is moving negative, output B is moving positive, when output A is moving positive, output B is moving negative.
+The Selective Inverter is a six input voltage summer with two outputs (A & B) that track each other in unison except when a trigger is applied.
+This causes output B to invert and move in exact contrary motion to output A. That is, when output A is moving negative, output B is moving positive, when output A is moving positive, output B is moving negative.

 The point where A and B meet is the point where A and B are at the instant the trigger is applied.
 When the trigger is released, output B moves instantly to wherever output A happens to be.